 A more figural abstraction: the 1950s

 The postwar period in both France and the United States saw new trends in abstract art quite different than the geometric approach of abstractionist pioneers such as Kasimir Malevitch, František Kupka, Piet Mondrian and Sonia Delaunay.
 Various labels such as “Lyrical Abstraction” and “Abstract Expressionism” were put forward, but none of them successfully embraced the diversity of these artists.
 For example, in Paris, Maria Helena Vieira da Silva made allusive paintings whose fragmented compositions sometimes suggested architectural forms, while Pierre Soulages explored the effects of textures and light using a variety of tools, raw materials and supports.
-In New York, artists like Willem de Kooning sought to communicate an interior subjectivity in both strictly abstract and more allusive paintings.
+In New York, artists like Cy Twombly sought to communicate an interior subjectivity in both strictly abstract and more allusive paintings.
 Their vigorously expressive spirit was embodied in their brushwork itself, deliberately left visible.
-While figuration persisted, artists associated with the CoBrA movement, including Karel Appel and Asger Jorn, imbued it with a primitive spontaneity.
+While figuration persisted, artists associated with the CoBrA movement, including Karel Appel, imbued it with a primitive spontaneity.

 Escape from the canvas: 1960s – 1970s